AAWorks/hill-cipher/Worklog.md

 <br><br>
 alejandroA -- 2022-05-26 -- Homework.md is done.
 Added to devlog.
 <br><br>
 linAndy -- 2022-05-26 -- More hair-ripping reading of modular inverse.
-However, I had some issues parsing out the instructions and trying to figiure it out myself
+However, I had some issues parsing out the instructions and trying to figure it out myself
 <br><br>
 alejandroA -- 2022-05-27 -- Added to and formatted worklog.
 Formatted HW file.
 <br><br>